Black-Linux/blacklinux-web/README.md

 **Current version**
-Beta-Channel: v0.30 (PyQt5)
+Beta-Channel: v0.35 (PyQt5)
+Preview-Channel: v0.38-pve.de (PyQt5)
 Stable-Channel: v0.1.11 (Javascript WebEngine)
-Nighly-Channel: Not avaible :/
+Nighly-Channel: Not avaible

 The whole thing is **still** in the build phase, so everything is relatively unstable.